nahidisazadeh794-stack/Portfolio-website/README.md

 # JavaScript
 * Added smooth scrolling to navbar links using the scrollIntoView method.

-* Added an event listener to handle navigation clicks for scrolling behavior.
+* Added an event listener to handle navigation clicks for scrolling behavior

 # Projects screenshorts